 The adoption of the framework is the responsibility of the Board with some of the responsibilities delegate to the Risk Management Committee.
 The Company has established senior management committees which act as platform for two-way communication between the Management and the Board.
-The Committees are the Executive Committee, Management Committee, IT Steering Committee, HR Committee, Occupational Safety Health Committee, Investment Committee (dissolved on October 2011), Risk Based Committee (dissolved on February 2012) and Asset Liability Management and Investment Committee (formed on October 2011).
+The Committees are the Executive Committee, Management Committee, IT Steering Committee, HR Committee, Occupational Safety Health Committee and Asset Liability Management and Investment Committee.
 All these committees are chaired by the Chief Executive Officer.